Potential exposure to COVID-19 at one location in Western Zone

 Nova Scotia Health Public Health is advising of a potential exposure to COVID-19 at one location in the Western Zone.
 In addition to media releases, all potential exposure notifications are listed here: http://www.nshealth.ca/covid-exposures.

-Out of an abundance of caution and given the current testing capacity available, anyone who worked or visited the following locations on the specified dates and times should immediately visit covid-self-assessment.novascotia.ca/ to book a COVID-19 test, regardless of whether or not they have COVID-19 symptoms.
-You can also call 811 if you don’t have online access or if you have other symptoms that concern you.
+Anyone who worked at or visited the following location on the specified date and times should visit covid-self-assessment.novascotia.ca/ to book a COVID-19 test, regardless of whether or not they have symptoms.
+You can also call 811 if you don’t have online access, or if you have other symptoms that concern you.

+For the following location, if you do not have any symptoms of COVID-19 you do not need to self-isolate while you wait for your test result.
 If you have symptoms of COVID-19 you are required to self-isolate while you wait for your test result.
-If you do not have any symptoms of COVID-19 you do not need to self-isolate while you wait for your test result.

-• Walmart New Minas (9097 Commercial St, New Minas) on Feb.
-3 between 1 p.m. and 5 p.m.
-It is anticipated that anyone exposed to the virus at this location on the named date may develop symptoms up to, and including, Feb.
-17.
+- Shopper’s Drug Mart – Evangeline Mall (95 Warwick Street, Digby) on July 23 between 12:00 p.m. and 1:15 p.m.
+It is anticipated that anyone exposed to the virus at this location on the named date may develop symptoms up to, and including, August 6.